vikashiscool/Haml/README.md

     Abstracting HTML since 2006 </body> </html>
 ```

 * Haml uses whitespace and indenting to format the HTML.
+A tag's children are indented beneath the parent tag.
 * Tags are prefixed with a %.
 Closing tags aren’t required.